MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-3-upgrade.md

 [!INCLUDE[SQL Server 2019](../includes/applies-to-version/sqlserver2019.md)]

 This article contains important information and guidance for migrating Apache Spark 2.4 workloads to Spark version 3.1.
-This is required in order to upgrade from SQL Server big data clusters CU12 to CU13, and above.
+This is required in order to upgrade from [!INCLUDE[big-data-clusters-nover](../includes/ssbigdataclusters-ss-nover.md)] CU12 to CU13, and above.

 ## Introduction of Apache Spark 3 on [!INCLUDE[big-data-clusters-nover](../includes/ssbigdataclusters-ss-nover.md)]